LeidyGil/leidygil.github.io/SQL_English.md

 ```
 ### Selecting distinct years
 We are asked to create a query that shows the years in which transactions have been made, excluding repetitions.
-As we learned in previous exercises, to get the year FROM the sale date, we can use the following code:
+As we learned in previous exercises, to get the year from the sale date, we can use the following code:
 ```sql
 SELECT strftime('%Y', sale_date) as sale_year FROM sales
 ```